Unwanted Advances and Retaliation for Rejection

 A romantic or sexual advance may or may not constitute sexual harassment.
 Regardless, it is always the absolute right of the person to whom the advance is made to reject the advance and suffer no career repercussions.
 Unfortunately, this does not always happen.
 A worker who turns down an advance may suffer for it.
 This is illegal harassment.

-If you have been subjected to sexual advances at the work place that have crossed the line, or have rejected any type of advance and faced consequences, a dedicated Philadelphia sexual harassment lawyer can assist you in seeking compensation for you damages.
+If you have been subjected to sexual advances at the work place that have crossed the line, or have rejected any type of advance and faced consequences, a dedicated Philadelphia and New Jersey sexual harassment lawyer can assist you in seeking compensation for you damages.
 At Console Mattiacci Law, LLC, we represent employees who are the victims of sexual harassment, including unwanted advances the repercussions that often follow rejection.

 Call us today at 215-545-7676 to schedule a consultation to discuss your case.
 We represent clients throughout the Pennsylvania and Philadelphia area, including but not limited to Montgomery, Delaware, Chester and Bucks Counties as well as New Jersey.
 Our offices are in Philadelphia and Moorestown.